-Compare ranges of output (formula) cells
+Comparing ranges of formula cells

 You can select ranges (for example the Cash flow row) and see a time-based comparison (for each period on the x-axis, you will see the value of the cash flow when the selected scenarios are active).

-Compare individual formula cells
+Comparing individual formula cells

 You can also select sparse cells individually and, for each scenario (on the x-axis), see the values of those cells when that scenario is active.